 More companies are stepping away from their dependence on plastic packaging, as well as multi-material packaging solutions.

-The uptake of easy to recycle mono-material packaging was a trend that the Packhelp team believes will set a precedent in 2021.
+The uptake of easy to recycle mono-material packaging and improving an existing circular economy is a trend that the Packhelp team believes will set a precedent in 2022.

 Biopolymers were also a common request, as brands that sell biodegradable and compostable materials require packaging of a similar property.

 Fibre-based materials and non-wood fibre also grew in popularity, with the most sought after alternative materials being leaves, bamboo and sugarcane.

 These packaging solutions were taken up by many clothing brands, but also food brands, like bakeries, chocolatiers and cake makers operating out of their homes and thus influenced a lot of food packaging design.

 It's worth noting that these materials are byproducts of other processes, thus removing the overall waste of the initial product.